Contents

 Abstract type for all thermodynamic methods.

-normally, a thermodynamic method has the form: property(model,state..,method::ThermodynamicMethod).
+Normally, a thermodynamic method has the form: property(model,state..,method::ThermodynamicMethod).
 All methods used in this way subtype ThermodynamicMethod.

 Examples